 While any agreement you come up with is outside of the confines of a court order, I think you all can avoid surprises by inserting specific language into your arrangement and utilizing a timeline rather than Hoping that everything works out in the end; these periods of Visitation are concerned.
 A big lesson that I tried to share with clients a great deal when it comes to coordinating makeup Visitation with a co-parent is this: to be unclear is to be unkind.
 What I mean is that you should not leave it up to chance that your plans for Visitation end up working out.

 Instead, I think you would be better off transparent with your co-parent about your expectations regarding each makeup's start and stop time.
 Each parent's responsibilities in transporting your child back and forth and any other information relevant to the time with a makeup visitation will occur.
 It is an unfortunate reality of this time where we need to be especially aware of risks to the health of our children.
 You all should go over any questions about keeping your children safe from my health perspective in discussing the concerns before these makeup visitation periods begin.

 Technology as a last resort to stay close to your child while deployed

-Even though you may feel left out of your child's life you cannot use that as an excuse do not attempt to build a relationship with him or her while you are overseas on deployment.
-Make the best of a difficult Situation and you will simultaneously improve the nature of relationship with your child and teach him or her valuable lessons about maintaining a positive attitude despite adversity.
+Even though you may feel left out of your child's life, you cannot use that as an excuse; do not attempt to build a relationship with them on deployment overseas.
+Make the best of a difficult situation.
+You will simultaneously improve the nature of your relationship with your child and teach them valuable lessons about maintaining a positive attitude despite adversity.

 Questions about the materials presented in today's blog post?
 Contact the Law Office of Bryan Fagan